toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/Cluster resources.rst

 ----------------------

-FEDGEN Datacenter HPC resources includes Compute, GPUs and Storage Resources which is being increased on an annual basis.
+FEDGEN Datacenter HPC resources includes Compute, GPUs and Storage Resources which are being increased on an annual basis.
 The FEDGEN HPC cluster has very similar hardware with specific processors in variety of configuration in memory capacity or number of CPUs.
 All the nodes share resources over networks for storage and cluster communication